QuantEcon/sphinxcontrib-jupyter/docs/config-sphinx.rst

 Sphinx Setup
 ============

-To initially setup a Sphinx project, please refer `here <https://www.sphinx-doc.org/en/master/usage/quickstart.html>`__
+To initially setup a Sphinx project, please refer `here <https://www.sphinx-doc.org/en/master/usage/quickstart.html>`__.

 .. note::

-    QuantEcon is currently developing a quickstart to assist with setting up a sphinx project customised to use this extension and provide more guidance with configuration.
+    QuantEcon is currently developing a custom quickstart to assist with setting up a sphinx project customised to use this extension and provide more guidance with the configuration process.

-Update the project ``conf.py`` file to include the jupyter extension and add the desired **configuration** settings
+Update the project ``conf.py`` file to include the jupyter extension and add the desired configuration settings
-(see :doc:`Extension Configuration <config-extension>` section):
+(see :doc:`Extension Configuration <config-extension>` section for details):

 .. code:: python